 So you have decided to go for a health insurance policy?
 That’s a great decision!
 But have you thoroughly assessed your health insurance needs before choosing a plan?
-It is important to understand the nitty-gritties of your health insurance plan even if you go for a large health cover.
+It is important to understand the nitty-gritty of your health insurance plan even if you go for a large health cover.
 Many insurers operate on the model of sub-limits.
-What are sub-limits?
+What are Sub Limits in Health Insurance?
 Sub-limits are upper limits imposed on various aspects of hospitalization.
 Therefore, all costs lower than your sum assured may not be approved by your insurance company.
 Thus, resulting in unexpected outgo from your pocket.
 Sub-limits are imposed to limit claims outgo and is restricted to some common ailments such as piles, hernia, cataract, kidney stones, etc. Of course, the list of ailments and sub-limit factors vary from insurer to insurer.
 While sub-limits are not largely prevalent for individual health insurance plans, group insurance policies have such limits.

 Sub-limits exist for many aspects such as room rent, ambulance charges, ICU expenses, oxygen, etc. Typically, room rent expenses as part of sub-limits are restricted to 1 – 1.5% of the sum assured per day.
 ICU charges are capped at 2 – 2.5% of the sum assured.
 Let’s look at some of these hospitalization costs and how insurers treat these in further detail: